michaeloverman/FoosballMeet/README.md

 My first big decision was how to manage/store/manipulate/understand the data itself.
 My initial thought was to use a database anyway, and just store each game result in a table.
 Then SQL commands could parse, structure and rearrange that data as needed.
 This still might ultimately be the way to go for this, long term.
 But in the end I decided that storing each person's results within themselves would be easier, and eliminate the need to set up the whole database infrastructure, and also not require a two day review of SQL in order to get what I need.

 ## Rejections
 Compose: I decided not to use this mostly because Bryan told me TMG is not using Compose.
-But it was also good to 'remember' how to create an activity/fragment structure from the bottom up, something I've not done in over a year.
+It was interesting remembering how to create an activity/fragment structure from the bottom up.

+# Todo
+Obviously this needs much more:
+Unit & integration testing
+A11y
+Internationalization
+Much prettier design
+Options for different sorting methods
+Click through to see individual's detailed statistics and game history